Custom Drawing Gestures / Mouse Gestures

 • BTT will try to recognize your drawing after you remove your finger from the trackpad or Magic Mouse, or after releasing the mouse button

-Which gestures do you use to start drawing recognition?
+Andreas, Which gestures are you using to start drawing recognition?

 • On the Magic Mouse I like to use "Three finger click" or "Two Finger Touch Top"

-• On the trackpad I like to use Three Finger Tap, Click or Two Finger Tip Taps.
+• On the trackpad I like to use the dedicated dawing gestures "2/3/4 Finger Drawing" but using Three Finger Tap, Click or Two Finger Tip Taps also works great.

 However this does not mean those are the best suited gesture, just my favorites.
 You can use any gesture you want to start drawing recognition You can also use keyboard shortcuts or normal mouse buttons to start drawing recognition!